scythe-suite/scythe/USAGE.md

     source ./setenv.sh
     scythe prepare myexam

-that will generate `./confs/myexam.py`: the configuration file required for all the next steps.
+that will generate `./confs/myexam-st.py` and `./confs/myexam-tm.py`: the configuration files required for all the next steps.

-### The basic bundle
+### The "base bundle"

 The `confs/basebunlde` directory contains a set of file that will be included in all the exam configurations (alongside the exercises and test cases); for